← Intrepid Scientific·Insights

 - Provide physical data: Applications must include legal descriptions or parcel numbers for all cultivation areas and laboratories.

 The DEA evaluates federal eligibility based on the "Public Interest Factor" (21 U.S.C. § 823).
-The agency assesses an operator's state-level history; any "dirty" file containing diversion-control gaps, METRC discrepancies, or unresolved enforcement actions is grounds for denial.
-Federal registration is the essential gateway to international commerce and pharmaceutical-grade production.
+The agency reviews an operator's state-level history; any file containing diversion-control gaps, METRC discrepancies, or unresolved enforcement actions is grounds for denial.

 4. Operating under the Single Convention: The Nominal-Price Buy/Sell-Back Mechanism